squinkylabs/SquinkyVCV/docs/sfz-player.md

 Because SFZ files are simple text files, and the SFZ format is well documented, it is also easy to make your own SFZ instruments.
 All you need are some sample files and a text editor.

+See the links at the bottom for more information.

 ## Using the player

 You must patch something to the V/Oct input and the Gate input, otherwise you won't get any sound.
 A typical minimal starting patch would use VCV MIDI-CV, SFZ player and an audio output module.
 Patch the V/OCT, GATE, and VEL outputs from the MIDI-CV to SFZ Player.
 Patch the output of SFZ player to the audio output.
 Select a convenient keyboard from the MIDI-CV module, and set the polyphony to 4 (or whatever you like).

 You must also load an SFZ instrument.
 See the section below on where to get one, if you do not already have any.
-Bring up the context menu by right clicking on the SFZ Player and select "Load sample file".
+Bring up the context menu by right clicking on the SFZ Player and select "Load SFZ file".
 You should see the main display at the top begin to load files.
 This can be instantaneous to tens of seconds, depending on how large the sample library is.
 When everything loads correctly the display will show you the name of the SFZ Instrument, and the range of pitches over which it responds.

 At this point you would be able to play on the keyboard and have it respond like a typical sampler.
 If something goes wrong, there will be an error message in the main display.